PeachFlame/cPanel-fixperms/README.md

 ```

 ## History
 Now that `fixperms` is in Github, all contributors will have proper credit.
-However, before the move to Github, there were a 2 inidividuals that were crucial to the scripts existence:
+However, before the move to Github, there were a 2 individuals that were crucial to the scripts existence:

 - Dean Freeman
 - Colin R.

 ## Contributing
-If you would like to contribute, simply create a new feature branch, named for the fix, and submit a merge request.
+If you would like to contribute, simply create a new feature branch, named for the fix, and submit a pull request.